Peritoneal Mesothelioma Life Expectancy

 Mesothelioma survival rate represents the percent of patients with peritoneal mesothelioma who live for a specified period and is usually measured in years.
 The 5-year peritoneal mesothelioma survival rate is 65%, according to Moffitt Cancer Center.

-Further, when patients receive cytoreduction with HIPEC and follow-up regional chemotherapy, the 5-year survival rate jumps to 80%, as noted by a 2022 study led by top peritoneal mesothelioma specialist Dr. Paul Sugarbaker.
+When patients receive cytoreduction with HIPEC and follow-up regional chemotherapy, the 5-year survival rate jumps to 80%, as noted by a 2022 study from mesothelioma specialist Dr. Paul Sugarbaker.

 Factors Affecting Peritoneal Mesothelioma Life Expectancy